How to choose what to pack:

 - Remember that blue attracts Tsetse flies and dark colors attract other mosquitoes.
 If going to Africa, don’t get those blue safari clothes, stick to the traditional green or beige.
 Blue attracts Tsetse flies, which are like horseflies on steroids wearing armor, hard to kill and with a wicked bite.
 They can also cause the sleeping disease.

 - Avoid packing large size bottles of shampoo, conditioner, lotions and other toiletries.
 These products weight a lot and there’s no need for such a large quantity.
-Instead bring travel size bottles or samples that can be purchases at pharmacies and various retailers.
+Instead bring travel size bottles, samples or better yet a solid version that can be purchases at pharmacies and various retailers.
 Remove excess weight by choosing make-up wipes, wet wipe and nail remover wipes instead of their liquid form.
 This can also avoid spills in your suitcase.

 - Pack your liquid toiletries in zip-lock bags to avoid spills.
 If travelling only with a carry-on, follow the TSA regulations.